TomKellyGenetics/graphsim/paper/paper.md

 data, with correlations between genes derived from the structure of the underlying pathway or gene regulatory network.
-This methodology enables simulation of expression profiles that approximate the log-transformed and normalised data from microarray and bulk or single-cell RNA-Seq experiments.
-This procedure has been released as the package to enable the generation of simulated gene expression datasets containing pathway relationships from a known underlying network.
+This methodology enables simulation of expression profiles that approximate the log-transformed and normalised data from microarray studies, as well as, bulk or single-cell RNA-Seq experiments.
+This procedure has been released as the \texttt{graphsim}
+package to enable the generation of simulated gene expression datasets containing pathway relationships from a known underlying network.
 These simulated datasets can be used to evaluate various bioinformatics methodologies, including statistical and network inference procedures.

 Methodology and software {#sec:methods}